linebender/vello/README.md

 ```

 > [!WARNING]
-> The web is not currently a primary target for vello, and WebGPU implementations are incomplete, so you might run into issues running this example.
+> The web is not currently a primary target for Vello, and WebGPU implementations are incomplete, so you might run into issues running this example.

 ### Android